10 Best Utility Knives of 2022 – Reviews & Buyer’s Guide

 What if you’re shopping on more of a budget?
 In that case, we recommend the CRAFTSMAN CMHT10382 Utility Knife.
 It’s our favorite kind of “budget” knife–one that blends right in with some of the best knives on the market!

 Are these two utility knives the best for your needs, though?
 Only you can answer that question.
-In the meantime, we here at Healthy Handyman look forward to helping you find the right tools to bring your dream projects to life.
+In the meantime, we here at House Grail look forward to helping you find the right tools to bring your dream projects to life.

 And whether it’s a dream project or a simple repair job, having a great utility knife around is a major game-changer.